ravigupta-art/wagtail-amazon-paapi/README.md

 - **Max Width** - Control the width in pixels
 - **Max Height** - Limit height with automatic overflow

+### Alignment Options

+Adjust how the product card is positioned and how its text is aligned:
+- **Block Alignment** - Left, center, or right placement of the entire card
+- **Text Alignment** - Left, center, or right alignment of the content

 ### Typography Options

 Fully customize text appearance: